What is Baptism?

 Where & When does Baptism take place?

 Baptism is an event for the whole church family as they welcome the person being baptised into the church.
-Therefore, at St Stephen’s and St Thomas’, baptisms are held in the context of a Sunday morning Communion service and the services begin at 10 am at St Stephen’s and 10.30 am at St Thomas’
+Therefore, at St Stephen’s, baptisms are held in the context of a Sunday morning Communion service and the services begin at 10.30 am.

 You are welcome to attend a service at the church on any Sunday but you are required to attend at least once before the Baptism.